sictweb/bti425-2020/notes/knockout.md

 ## Introduction to Knockout.js

-> This document is being edited.
-> This notice will be removed when the edits are complete.

 [Knockout.js](http://knockoutjs.com/) is a JavaScript library that helps you to create rich, responsive display and editor user interfaces with a clean underlying data model.

-Any time you have sections of UI that update dynamically (e.g., changing depending on the user’s actions or when an external data source changes), KO can help you implement it more simply and maintainably.
+Any time you have sections of UI that update dynamically (e.g., changing depending on the user’s actions or when an external data source changes), Knockout (often abbreviated to "KO") can help you implement it more simply and maintainably.

 <br>

 ### Installation

-Since Knockout.js is a **client-side** library, we will include it in the same way that we would include Lodash, Moment.js or jQuery; by downloading it and referencing it in a **`<script>`** element.
+Since Knockout.js is a **client-side** library, we will include it in the same way that we would include Lodash, Moment.js or jQuery, by downloading it and referencing it in a **`<script>`** element.

 We can also reference the library using the popular [CDNJS Content Delivery Network](https://cdnjs.com/).

 * The official, full source code can be downloaded [from here](http://knockoutjs.com/downloads/knockout-3.4.2.js)
 * The CDN Link for the minified code is: <br>`https://cdnjs.cloudflare.com/ajax/libs/knockout/3.4.2/knockout-min.js`